Yusifx1/e621-scripts/README.md

 bash "script" "id/shortname or tags or e621 url" if you want change parametrs add "download parametrs dump/download/both" and "yes/no"

+If you want run script where you want read installing to root.

 # Examples

 bash pool.sh 19197 download yes - this download pool 19197 with dwo mode on (dwo=yes).
 (NSFW) In this comic you should turn dwo to yes if you want rename with pool order.